the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 These resources have been created to facilitate multi-team collaboration on the drop-in sessions.

 1. Online call by [Zoom](https://www.zoom.us/): The Zoom link is shared on an internal Turing webpage and on Slack.
-2. In person location (optional): A reserved meeting room or location at a shared organisation space, such as a table in the kitchen
+2. In person location (optional): A reserved meeting room or location at a shared organisation space, such as a table in the Turing kitchen
 3. Online github repo: share information about the session, including [the schedule](https://github.com/alan-turing-institute/infrastructure-drop-ins/wiki/Schedule) and [how to sign up](https://github.com/alan-turing-institute/infrastructure-drop-ins)
 4. Engagement and impact tracking resource: Sheet with information on the topics raised, next steps, and the overall impact of the session

-These sessions are not recorded for ease and comfort of the attendees.
-Breakout rooms may be created if there are multiple sessions happening at the same time.
-In that case, one host will stay in the main room to welcome new attendees and other hosts can meet with attendees in different breakout rooms.

 ### Impact of drop-in sessions

-The Turing Infrastructure Drop-in Sessions is tracking impact and engagement by documenting information like the attendee questions, whether or not they were resolved, the prevalence of new attendees, and any quotes or testimonials from attendees.
+The team is tracking impact and engagement by documenting information like the attendee questions, whether or not they were resolved, the prevalence of new attendees, and any quotes or testimonials from attendees.
 The sessions have resulted in new conversations and collaborations across Turing teams that typically don't happen in the regular cycle of work.